muratk5n/thirdwave/en/README.md

 *Dune* wasn't cuck.
 In fact they even reversed some stuff from elsewhere; Oscar Isaac was cucked on Disney Star Wars, he was uncucked.
 Movie had freaking Thanos.
 Momoa, obviously.
-That action chick a lot of men like, with T. Cruise stamp of approval.
+There was that action chick a lot of men like, with T. Cruise stamp of approval.
 The movie was pretty balanced actually, it felt like a pre-derangement flick ..

 ---